rachelcoonley/K8s-quick-start/README.md

 1. From the **Infrastructure** menu, select **Hosts**.
 The Hosts page displays.
 2. Click **Add Host**.
 3. Enter your **Host Registration URL**, and click **Save**.
 This URL is where Rancher Server is running, and it must be reachable from any hosts you add.
 The Add Host page displays.
 4. Select **Custom**.
-A Docker command displays.
+5. If you need to specify the agent IP address, you can enter it in the field.
+6. To register your host with Rancher, copy the Docker command from the UI and then run it on your host.
+This process might take a few minutes to complete.
 For example:
    ```bash
    sudo docker run --rm --privileged -v /var/run/docker.sock:/var/run/docker.sock -v /var/lib/rancher:/var/lib/rancher rancher/agent:v1.6
    http://<SERVER_IP>:8080/v3/scripts/D5433C26EC51325F9D98:1483142400000:KvILQKwz1N2MpOkOiIvGYKKGdE
    ```

-   >**Note:** The IP address in the command must match your `<SERVER_IP>` and must be reachable from inside your host.
+   >**Note:** The IP address in the command must match your `<SERVER_IP>` and it must be reachable from inside your host.

-5. Copy, paste, and run the Docker command on your host to register it with Rancher.
-This process might take a few minutes to complete.
-6. Click **Close**.
+7. Click **Close**.
 On the Hosts page, you can view the status of your host.

 #### To Add a Host from a Cloud Provider: